How Interest Rates Affect Student Loans (and How You Can Use Them Wisely)

 In any case, looking at your options, deciding what your goal is, and making a change to help you accomplish your goal is a proactive way to manage your finances and a liberating feeling.
 Student loans may be a major obligation, but when you take control of how you repay them, it can be very empowering.
 And, when you have the chance to put positive market conditions to work for you and ease some financial pressure, go-getters like you will enjoy grabbing the opportunity.

 One thing you can count on?
-U-fi is always here with resources to help you be a smart financial consumer.
-Explore smart student loan refinance options with U-fi and get started today.
+U-fi From Nelnet is always here with resources to help you be a smart financial consumer.
+Explore smart student loan refinance options with us and get started today.